-This article has everything you need to know about the gastric balloon cost, benefits, risk, side effects, and recovery timeline, so you can decide whether or not they are right for you.
+This article has everything you need to know about the gastric balloon cost, benefits, risks, side effects, and recovery timeline, so you can decide whether or not they are right for you.

 With obesity rates rising, many people have turned to bariatric surgery as a potential solution.
 As an alternative to other surgical procedures, this procedure offers a cost-effective way of reducing the stomach size while remaining non-invasive.